rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

     VALUES('Star Trek', 1979);
 ```

-Theinsertion on *ParamountMovies* is executed as if it were the same insertion on *Movies*:
+The insertion on *ParamountMovies* is executed as if it were the same insertion on *Movies*:

 ```sql
     /* 8.5: Continuation. */